Adam-Markowski-93/hello-world/README.md

 Hi !

-I`m really beginner in programming.
-I`m learnig CSS and JS every day.
+I am really beginner in programming.
+I am learnig CSS and JS every day.
 Since october 2019.
 I loved to doing that.
 I hoped that is amazing adventure !.